The Plot, The Cast, The Cartoonist

 Lolly Lost

-“I used to think that inflation just raised prices, but Professor Hope taught me that inflation also eats into our pay raises.”
+“I thought inflation just raised prices, but Professor Hope taught me that inflation also eats into our pay raises.”

 And perhaps never to be found.